wlgn123/PyGravity/documentation/source/index.rst

 PyGravity
 =========================
-The PyGravity module is the top layer that wraps the project
+The PyGravity module is the top layer that wraps the project.
+Contains global values for maintaining the state of the system.

 .. automodule:: PyGravity.PyGravity
     :members: